jrpacha/1.2-Triangle-Shape-Functions/README.md

 here in function **tR2tK** (in <tt>tR2tK.m</tt>), so he deserves the merit.

 #### Disclaimer
 Disclaimer: this stuff is provided 'as is'.
-Please, chek it (just in case you find it useful), but it's worth you try to write all the programs on your own.
+Please, check it (just in case you find it useful), but it's worth you try to write all the programs on your own.

 If you find any mistakes (or have any suggestions), please report them to